apache/paimon/docs/content/_index.md

 - Support storage of large datasets and allow read/write in both batch and streaming mode.
 - Support streaming queries with minimum latency down to milliseconds.
 - Support Batch/OLAP queries with minimum latency down to the second level.
 - Support incremental snapshots for stream consumption by default.
-So users don’t need to solve the problem of combining different stores by themselves.
+So users do not need to combine different pipelines by themself.

 {{< columns >}}
 ## Try Table Store